PlasmaPy/PlasmaPy/README.md

 You can also get PlasmaPy from `conda` via `conda install -c conda-forge plasmapy`.

-Like most scientific Python packages, PlasmaPy probably runs best on the [Anaconda distribution](https://www.anaconda.com/downloads).
+Like most scientific Python packages, PlasmaPy probably runs better on the [Anaconda distribution](https://www.anaconda.com/downloads).

 PlasmaPy requires Python 3.6+ and is [not compatible with